A Wonderful Werribee Weekend

 Where to eat & what to do over a wonderful Werribee weekend

-Produced by Seasoned Traveller in partnership with Visit Werribee and Surrounds
+Produced by Sofia Levin, Seasoned Traveller in partnership with Visit Werribee and Surrounds.

 Just 30 minutes from Melbourne CBD, you can eat your way around the world in Werribee and surrounds, and then explore natural and historical wonders while you digest.